1like2learn/React-Testing-TV-Show/README.md

 ### Introduction

 As a developer, you will be asked to write tests for the feature you are building, and even sometimes on components and features other developers have built.
-This project will mimic a situation where you are asked to test someone else's code.
+This project will mimic a situation where you are asked to test someone elses code.

 Get the project fired up and start using it as a user would.
 Try to go through the user sequences for this feature that you think users would go through.
 Once you have those in mind, you will have an idea of what to test in your application.